UProcSaaS/any-file/README.md

 });
 ```

-You can find more code samples on samples folder.
-You will find common samples with ftp, s3, scp and local.
+You can find more code samples on samples folder using accepted protocols (http, ftp, s3, scp and local).
 Please, check it out.

 ## Todo